hunterkempf/NetflixOC/README.md

 Despite not having much data to work with and using a simple model the accuracy in predicting the Status of a show is pretty decent.
 It would be interesting to get more general data on other companies and content to see how it can compare.

+## Evaluating Analysis Results

+### Questions:

+1. Just how much more Original Content is Netflix making in compared to when they first started making it in 2013?
+1. What are the rating trends for Netflix’s Original Content?
+What types of Content are successful?
+1. And finally can we predict if Netflix will renew or cancel a show?

+### Question 1 Results

+Netflix is making significantly more content in 2017 from when it first started making original content in 2013.
+From the monthly rates in 2013 to the monthly premier rates in 2017 there was a ~750% increase in the rate at which netflix has been premiering new original content

+### Question 2 Results

+As a whole the mean rating for Original Content shows that Netflix has been producing has been falling.
+Having said this the drop in IMDB Rating is because Netflix is producing more low quality content but not because Netflix is producing less high rated content.
+This means that users may have to sift through some more poor quality content but in general there is more high quality content available for them to watch.

+As far as the types of content that have high ratings Netflix is most proficient at making Drama, Marvel, Foreign Language and Docu-Series.
+These genres have produced the best ratings of netflix shows.
+Interestingly all of these categories except foreign language seem to have average runtimes between 45 min and 70 min.

+### Question 3 Results

+Yes we can sucessfully model our data!
+For how few observations and features we have and for the simple linear regression model I chose the f1 score results in the .67 range is actually pretty impressive.
+Furthermore this modeling can be applied to shows that we have in the pending status to give us some insights into which shows may be cancelled or renewed.

 ## Next Steps / Areas for Improvement

 ### Next Steps